 If you own a leasehold flat, you may find that your freeholder has already taken care of buildings insurance for the property.
-Many freeholders buy buildings insurance themselves, then charge leaseholders a share of the cost, via their service charge.
+Many freeholders buy buildings insurance themselves, then charge leaseholders a share of the cost through their service charge.

-There’s no guarantee that your freeholder has arranged buildings insurance, though, so you’ll need to check the lease or have your solicitor check on your behalf.
+But there’s no guarantee that your freeholder has arranged buildings insurance, so you’ll need to check the lease or have your solicitor check on your behalf.
 If the freeholder hasn’t arranged cover, you’ll need to get your own buildings insurance.